In The Beginning

 My purpose in life is to help others know that there is much more to our existence than what we see in front of us.
 I use my abilities as a medium in two ways, I connect with your loved ones who have passed, to help you find peace and closure, and I connect with your Spirit guides to help you see your best path.

-On the following pages, I’ll share some of my experiences and the experiences of people that I’ve counseled.
+In my blog, I’ll share some of my experiences and the experiences of people that I’ve counseled.
 Unless someone has specifically agreed to the use of their name, all names and identifiable markers have been changed.
 My purpose is to ease people’s fear and pain and to do that, I respect and protect their privacy.